akkefa/ml-notes/docs/deep_learning/what_is_deep_learning.md

 ```{title} What are Machine Learning And Deep Learning?
 ```

-# What is Machine Learning
+# What is Deep Learning

 ::::{grid}